Let’s face it; sometimes you don’t have the time to eat healthy.

 2. Fiber (3g of fiber per bar constitutes 10% of your daily allowance)

-3. Contains above 5g of protein (Protein regulates your body’s tissues and organs)
+3. Contains above 5g of protein ( regulates your body’s tissues and organs)

 4. Utilize a slow cooker